KieranLafferty/KLHorizontalSelect/README.md

 	    return cell;
 	}

-Implement the optional delegate method for getting notified when a new item is selected
+Implement the optional delegate method to be notified when a new item is selected

 	-(void) didSelectItem:(UICollectionView*)collectionView item:(UICollectionViewCell*) cell {
 	    KLHeaderViewCell* selectedCell = (KLHeaderViewCell*) cell;